scala-thera/scala-thera.github.io/README.md

 The blog's source code resides mainly in the `src/` folder, except some (optional) Pandoc filters used to generate images and include code in HTML stored in `pandoc-filters/`.

-The blog's main data is stored in `data/data.yml`, you can update it as you wish.
+The blog's main data is stored in `data/data.yml`, you can update it as you wish:

 ```yaml
 title: <title>